insightsengineering/unihtee/README.md

 ## Usage

-`unihtee()` is the only user-facing function.
-It can be used to perform inference about the treatment effect modification variable importance parameters.
+`unihtee()` performs inference about potential effect modifiers’ TEM-VIPs.
 These parameters are defined for data-generating processes with continuous, binary and time-to-event outcomes with binary exposure variables.
-Variable importance parameters based on absolute and relative effects are available.
+Absolute- and relative-scale TEM-VIPs are available.
 Details are provided in the vignette.

 ## Example

 We simulate some observational study data that contains ten pre-treatment covariates, of which are two treatment effect modifiers.
-We then perform inference about the absolute treatment effect modifier variable importance parameter, which is inspired by the average treatment effect.
+We then perform inference about the absolute TEM-VIPs.
+Pre-treatment covariates with TEM-VIPs that are significantly different from zero suggest that these covariates modify the effect of treatment with respect to the average treatment effect.

 ``` r
 library(unihtee)